impliedchaos/ip-alloc/README.md

   * RIPE NCC <https://ftp.ripe.net/ripe/stats/delegated-ripencc-extended-latest>
 * The contents of the `iana.lst` file comes from the [IANA IPv4 Special-Purpose Address Registry](https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml).

 RIPE NCC has several IP assignments listing the country as "EU".
-So the data for RIPE NCC is preprocessed and the country for those subnets is attempted to be discerned with a whois query.
-This works in several cases but in others it doesn't, so "Europe" shows up as a nation in the listing.
+So the statistics for RIPE NCC is preprocessed and the country for those subnets is attempted to be discerned with a whois query.
+This works in several cases but in others it doesn't, so "Europe" can sometimes show up as a nation in the listing.

 ## IP Address Counting